-502 Reference Transactions A reference transaction is an information contact which involves the knowledge, use, recommendations, interpretation, or instruction in the use of one or more information sources by a member of the library staff.
+502 Reference Transactions

+A reference transaction is an information contact which involves the knowledge, use, recommendations, interpretation, or instruction in the use of one or more information sources by a member of the library staff.
 It includes information and referral services.
 Information sources include printed and non-printed materials, machine-readable databases, catalogs and other holdings records, and, through communication or referral, other libraries and institutions and people inside and outside the library.
 The request may come in person, by phone, by fax, or by mail, electronic mail, or through live or networked electronic reference service from an adult, a young adult, or a child.

 Do not count directional transactions or questions of rules or policies.
 Examples of directional transactions are "Where are the children's books?" and "I'm looking for a book with the call number 811.2G."
 An example of a question of rules or policies is "Are you open until 9:00 tonight?"

 Note: If an annual count of reference transactions is unavailable, determine an annual estimate by counting reference transactions during a typical week in October and multiply the count by 52.
 A "typical week" is a time that is neither unusually busy nor unusually slow.
 Avoid holiday times, vacation periods for key staff, or days when unusual events are taking place in the community or in the library.

 Choose a week in which the library is open its regular hours.
 Include seven consecutive calendar days, from Sunday through Saturday (or whenever the library is usually open).

-503 Number of Registered Borrowers A registered borrower is a library user who has applied for and received an identification number or card from the public library that has established conditions under which the user may borrow library materials and gain access to other library resources. ( Output Measures for Public Libraries, 2nd edition ).
+503 Number of Registered Users

+A registered user is a library user who has applied for and received an identification number or card from the public library that has established conditions under which the user may borrow library materials or gain access to other library resources.

 Note: Files should have been purged within the past three (3) years.

-550 Total Circulation The total annual circulation of all library materials of all types, including renewals.
+550 Total Circulation

+The total annual circulation of all library materials of all types, including renewals.

 Note: Count all materials in all formats that are charged out for use outside the library.
 Interlibrary loan transactions included are only items borrowed for users.
 Do not include items checked out to another library.

-551 Circulation of Children's Materials The total annual circulation of all children's materials in all formats to all users, including renewals.
-INTER R-LIBRARY LOANS same library administration.
-These data are reported as annual figures.
+551 Circulation of Children's Materials

+The total annual circulation of all children's materials in all formats to all users, including renewals.

+552 Circulation of Electronic Materials\

+The total annual circulation of all electronic materials.

+Electronic Materials are materials that are distributed digitally and can be accessed via a computer, the Internet, or a portable device such as an e-book reader.
+Types of electronic materials include e-books and downloadable electronic video and audio files.
+Electronic Materials packaged together as a unit and checked out as a unit are counted as one unit.

+Note: Do not include databases.

+INTER-LIBRARY LOANS

+553 Provided To\

-552 Provided To These are library materials, or copies of the materials, provided by one autonomous library to another upon request.
-The libraries involved in interlibrary loans are not under the
+These are library materials, or copies of the materials, provided by one autonomous library to another upon request.
+The libraries involved in interlibrary loans are not under the same library administration.
+"Library administration" means